Reciprocal IVF – step by step explanation of the procedure

 - Step 6 - Pregnancy: After the embryo transfer, the fertilized egg hopefully sticks to the uterine wall and evolves into a pregnancy.
 It is possible to see whether the treatment has been successful about two weeks after transferring the eggs.
 This period is often referred to as the two-week wait.
 If you want inspiration on what to do during this period, you can follow this link to our blog post called What to do during the two-week wait.

 Are both parents biologically connected to the baby?

 Both parents are biologically linked to the child, but only the mother who provides her eggs shares a genetic connection with the child.
 The other mother, who carries and gives birth to the child, often forms a special attachment to the child.
 This bond can be further strengthened through breastfeeding, which creates a unique connection between the child and the birth mother.

 3 things to consider before choosing reciprocal IVF

 If you and your partner are thinking about using reciprocal IVF treatment to fulfil your dreams of a child, then there are a few things you should consider before deciding.
 Here we have created a list of 3 things to consider before having reciprocal IVF:

 - The legislation regarding this type of treatment: Reciprocal IVF is illegal in many countries.
 Therefore, we recommend that you research whether it is possible in your country.
 If not, you must consider if you are willing to travel to a country that allows it.
-Travelling to another country to receive fertility treatment is called fertility tourism, which you can read more about in the link.
+Travelling to another country to receive fertility treatment is called fertility tourism.
+If reciprocal IVF is illegal in your country and you do not want to receive treatment in another country, you can read more about IVF treatment for lesbian couples here.